fmalazemi/cs141/Projects/Social_media_network.md

 ---

 ## **Features**
-The program should allow the user to perform the following operations on the socail network graph:
+The program should allow the user to perform the following operations on the social network graph:

 ### **1. Load Graph from a File**
 - **Input file format:**